GrishmaKhanal/Instagram-clone/readme.md

 The things I wanted to finish for this project include:

--[x] Make a similar looking homepage.
+- [x] Make a similar looking homepage.
--[x] Make links connect to correct places.
+- [x] Make links connect to correct places.
--[] Make Signup and Forgot password page.
+- [ ] Make SignUp and Forgot password page.